-I moved to a fishing city near Fukuoka.
+I moved to a fishing city near Fukuoka, Karatsu.

 After I read the book The Long Game, I started to look for something I will be interested in, something that I would like to do for decades.